 - The benchmark is the S&P 500 index which is an unmanaged index of the shares large capitalization U.S, exchange-listed common stocks.
-No benchmark is provided because the strategy is an absolute one, and that the benchmark shown is for reference purposes only.
+The benchmark shown is for reference purposes only.

 - Total time-weighted rates of return are expressed in US dollars.
 Computations include the reinvestment of all dividends and capital gains.
 For investments in ADRs and foreign domiciled companies, dividends are included net of any withholding taxes.

 - The composite was created in August 2011.
 DRZ’s list of composite descriptions is available upon request.
 This composite requires a minimum asset level of $1,000,000 (one million dollars) for inclusion.